richwag/LogViewer/README.md

 This app was developed in VSCode.

-To run it, get the respository.
-Open a terminal window and run dotnet ef database update to create and seed the initial database.
+To run it, get the respository and build.
+The database will be created and seeded on app startup.
-Then just run it from VSCode.